 Texting has been singled out as the most serious distraction because it requires the driver’s visual, manual and cognitive attention.

-Even a short message can divert a driver’s attention just long enough to put the driver, passengers and anyone else nearby in danger.Distracted Driving vs. Driving While Intoxicated
+Even a short message can divert a driver’s attention just long enough to put the driver, passengers and anyone else nearby in danger.Distracted Driving vs. Driving Under the Influence

-Studies have been conducted that show the impairment level of distracted drivers is equal to, if not greater than, that of a driver with a blood alcohol content (BAC) of 0.08%, the limit at which that driver could be charged with a DWI (Driving While Intoxicated).
+Studies have been conducted that show the impairment level of distracted drivers is equal to, if not greater than, that of a driver with a blood alcohol content (BAC) of 0.08%, the limit at which that driver could be charged with a DUI (Driving Under the Influence).
 Despite this, a vast majority of drivers, both teens and adults, admit to using their cell phones, specifically for texting and, surprisingly, for posting to social media while behind the wheel.
 In fact, although drinking and driving has been declining in recent years, distracted driving has been on the rise.

 Impairments, whether caused by drugs, alcohol or distractions, affect the driver’s ability to control his or her vehicle.
 These influences can cause a driver to follow too closely behind another vehicle or veer into oncoming traffic, and can affect his or her ability to brake safely.Preventive Measures